-Share-based payments are determined using the Black-Scholes option pricing model at the date of grant and are expensed to net loss over each award's vesting period.
-The Black-Scholes option pricing model utilizes subjective assumptions such as expected price volatility and expected life of the option.
+Share-based payments are determined using the Black-Scholes option pricing model and the Geske compound options pricing model at the date of grant and are expensed to net loss over each award's vesting period.
+These models utilize subjective assumptions such as expected price volatility and expected life of the option.
 Changes in these input assumptions can significantly affect the fair value estimate.